koztechie/svitlogics/README.md

 | **Unbiased Presentation**  | Evaluates the text's commitment to fairness, objectivity, and balance.      |
 | **Emotional Tone**         | Analyzes the underlying sentiment and its intensity.                        |

-The output is a data-driven report.
-It is not an answer.
-It is a tool designed to help you formulate better questions.
-The final judgment remains with the user.
+The output is a qualitative report intended to help the user formulate better questions.
+The final judgment remains with the human analyst.

-> **OPERATIONAL CAVEAT:** No AI is infallible.
+> **System Caveat:** No AI analysis is infallible.
 This instrument is an auxiliary for human critical thinking, not a replacement.
-Use at your own discretion.
+All findings require user verification.

 ## III.
-ARCHITECTURE: ZERO-TRUST, STATELESS, SERVERLESS
+System Architecture

-The system is engineered for absolute security and user privacy.
-There are no compromises.
+The system is engineered for security and user privacy through a stateless, serverless, zero-trust architecture.

-- **DATA HANDLING**: The service is **stateless**.
-User-submitted text is processed in-memory and **never stored**.
-The most secure data is the data that does not exist.
+- **Data Handling**: The service is **stateless**.
+User-submitted text is processed in-memory and **never stored or logged**.
-- **EXECUTION ENVIRONMENT**: The core analysis engine operates within a **secure, serverless back-end** ([Netlify Functions](https://www.netlify.com/platform/functions/)).
-The client-side application (React/Vite) only ever communicates with our own trusted API gateway.
+- **Execution Environment**: The core analysis engine operates within a **secure, serverless back-end** (Netlify Functions).
+The client-side application (React/Vite) communicates exclusively with our own trusted API gateway.
-- **AI ENGINE**: Analysis is performed by a high-availability cascade of premium **Google Gemini 2.5** models.
-All API key interactions are isolated on the server, eliminating any possibility of client-side exposure.
+- **AI Engine**: Analysis is performed by a high-availability cascade of premium **Google Gemini 2.5** models.
+All API key interactions are isolated on the server.
-- **PERFORMANCE**: The front-end is delivered as a **pre-rendered static site (SSG)**, ensuring near-zero load times.
+- **Performance**: The front-end is delivered as a **pre-rendered static site (SSG)** for near-instantaneous load times.
 The back-end is asynchronous, capable of handling extended processing without timeouts.

-This is a zero-trust architecture.
-We do not trust the client.
-We do not store user data.

 ## IV.
-AESTHETIC: PURE MINIMALIST-BRUTALIST
+Design Philosophy

-The design is a function.
-It is an extension of the mission.
+The design of Svitlogics is a functional extension of its mission, governed by **The Ethos-Driven Design System**.

-> The user interface is unapologetically clear.
-Every element, from the universal use of `IBM Plex Mono` to the stark black-and-white palette, is a deliberate choice to support clarity and transparency.
-The user experience is designed to be as direct and honest as the analysis it presents.
+> The interface adopts the aesthetic of a high-consequence laboratory.
+It is sober, structured, and silent.
+The `Inter` typeface is used for all UI controls for maximum legibility, while the `Lora` typeface is used for analyzed text to create a clear cognitive separation between the instrument and the specimen.
+The color palette is intentionally desaturated and clinical.

 This is a **zero-embellishment** environment.
-No rounded corners, no shadows, no gradients, no decorative animations.
-The aesthetic is raw, geometric, and functional.
-It is a reflection of the tool's purpose: to strip away the artifice and reveal the underlying structure.
+All decorative elements are forbidden.
+The aesthetic is a direct counter-argument to the noisy, manipulative digital spaces the tool is designed to analyze.

-## V. DEPLOYMENT & DEVELOPMENT
+## V. Local Development

 This repository contains the full source code for the Svitlogics web application.